-A little more than one year since Denver launched the High Costs marijuana youth education and prevention campaign, a new survey is showing Denver’s unique approach is paying dividends.
-Among the results of the survey conducted by Insights Lab, which ran from mid-November through mid-December 2018, and polled 502 teens representative of Denver’s youth population, were a few key statistics of note:
+For the second consecutive year, a survey of Denver teenagers is showing Denver’s High Costs marijuana youth education and prevention campaign is effectively discouraging youth from consuming adult-use marijuana.
+Among the results of the survey conducted by Insights Lab, which ran from mid-November through mid-December 2019, and polled 537 teens representative of Denver’s youth population, were a few key statistics of note:

-· Awareness of the High Costs campaign is high, with 78 percent of teens indicating that they were familiar with the campaign, either through top of mind awareness or after being shown components of the campaign.
+- Awareness of the High Costs campaign is high, with 56 percent of teens indicating that they were familiar with the campaign through top of mind awareness and 71 percent of teens being familiar after being shown components of the campaign.

 You can download the survey results in their entirety here.